FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The NAI MUST satisfy the requirements of the {{RFC7542, Section 2.2}}
 format.
 The utf8-username portion MAY be empty.
 The utf8-username portion MUST NOT be "anonymous".
 The NAI MUST end with "eap.arpa".

-The NAI SHOULD NOT contain more than one subdomain.
+NAIs in the registry SHOULD NOT contain more than one subdomain.
+NAIs with a leading "v." subdomain MUST NOT be registered.
+That subdomain is reserved for vendor and SDO extensions.

-The sub-domain of the NAI field should correspond to the EAP Method Type name.
+The subdomain of the NAI field should correspond to the EAP Method Type name.
 Care should be taken so that the domain name conventions specified in {{RFC1034}} are followed.